 Many business owners—especially solo entrepreneurs without employees—choose to remain sole proprietors and not incorporate because of the simplicity.

 There are several key traits that set sole proprietorships apart from other types of business structures:

 - Simplicity: Compared to other types of business structures, sole proprietors are generally required to file very little (if any) paperwork with their state government or adhere to particular protocols.

 - Affordability: A sole proprietorship is typically the least expensive type of business to start and operate due to the limited amount of reporting required.
-By comparison, if you form an LLC or S corp, you typically must pay a state filing fee that can range anywhere from $50 to $500 and may owe annual or ongoing state fees.
+By comparison, if you form a limited liability company (LLC) or S Corp, you typically must pay a state filing fee that can range anywhere from $50 to $500 and may owe annual or ongoing state fees.

 - Naming protocols: As a sole proprietor, you have the flexibility to operate under your personal legal name and don’t need to register your name unless you create a fictitious business name.